dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 The string `/hello/{name:alpha}` is a [route template](xref:mvc/controllers/routing#rt), and is used to configure how the endpoint is matched.
 In this case, the template matches with:

 * A URL like `/hello/Ryan`
 * Any URL path that begins with `/hello/` followed by a sequence of alphabetic characters.  `:alpha` applies a route constraint that matches only alphabetic characters.
-[Rout constraints](#route-constraint-reference) and explained later in this document.
+[Route constraints](#route-constraint-reference) are explained later in this document.

 The second segment of the URL path: